EPUT services during coronavirus restrictions

-A national lockdown is now in place until 2 December.
-During this time we would like to reassure our patients and local communities that our services remain open.
-We are here to support you and encourage you to obtain the care that you need.
+We would like to reassure our patients and local communities that our services remain open – we are here to support you and encourage you to obtain the care that you need.

-Over the last few months, the way we provide some services has changed to ensure the safety of patients, staff and community.
+As throughout the pandemic, the way we provide some services has changed to ensure the safety of patients, staff and community.
 Where appropriate, we are running phone and video consultations.

 The latest information about the virus be found on the government’s coronavirus page: www.gov.uk/coronavirus.

 For NHS information and what to do if you or someone you live with has symptoms, visit www.nhs.uk/coronavirus.

 For looking after your mental health at this time, visit the NHS’s Every Mind Matters, www.nhs.uk/oneyou/every-mind-matters